cartoon-raccoon/awesome-hardware-hacking/README.md

 These are used to program non-volatile memory such as EEPROMS.
 Normally used with SPI.

-Generally, you should have a programmer capable of writing to most (E)EPROMS, and adapters for non-DIP form factors like SOIC or TSOP.
+Generally, you should have a programmer capable of writing to most (E)EPROMS, and adapters for non-DIP form factors like SOIC or TSOP, as well as voltage adapters for chips that use a different voltage level.
 Most sellers will add on these accessories at a cost.

 An SOIC8 clip is usually a good start to a collection that you can build up over time.